-Storytelling is a hallmark at the Institute for Safe Medication Practices—a practice we embed in practically every aspect of our work.
-While we use and promote a vast array of sophisticated medication safety improvement tools, measures, and technologies, our most fundamental strategy to create change is a simple one—to create compelling stories about medication errors and impactful change strategies to draw attention to problems and encourage people to act.
-Anyone involved in patient safety knows that improvement strategies are most effective within a culture that ensures any changes are well understood, embraced, and sustained.1 And there is no better way to inspire and sustain cultural change than through the simple craft of telling factual stories that move listeners into action.1
+Storytelling is a hallmark at the Institute for Safe Medication Practices (ISMP), a practice we have embedded in practically every aspect of our work.
+While we use and promote a vast array of sophisticated medication safety improvement tools, measures, and technologies, our most fundamental strategy to create change is a simple one—to convey compelling stories about medication errors and impactful change strategies to draw attention to problems and encourage people to act.
+Anyone involved in patient safety knows that improvement strategies are most effective within a culture that ensures any changes are well understood, embraced, and sustained.
+And, there is no better way to inspire and sustain cultural change than through the simple craft of telling factual stories that move listeners to action.

 The Power of the Story